The Guide to Email Deliverability

 What is email deliverability?

-Many senders still confuse email deliverability with email delivery.
+However, many senders confuse email deliverability with email delivery.
 They don’t mean the same thing.

 Email delivery is the number of emails that manage to reach a mailbox.
 However, that could be in the inbox or in the spam folder.